johnmcculloch/pippa-math-quest/README.md

 ### Running the Game

-Clone the repository and launch the main loop[cite: 3]:
+Clone the repository and launch the main loop:

 ```bash
 git clone https://github.com/johnmcculloch/pippa-math-quest.git